learnk8s/learnk8s.io/src/terraform-aws/content.md

 Generally, the available options pose a trade-off between automation and flexibility:

-- On one hand, you could use a managed Kubernetes services which make creating a cluster extremely easy, but the cluster will likely have many preconfigured settings that you can't modify
+- On one hand, you could use a managed Kubernetes service which makes creating a cluster extremely easy; but the cluster will likely have many preconfigured settings that you can't modify
-- On the other hand, you could install Kubernetes manually [without any scripts and tools](https://github.com/kelseyhightower/kubernetes-the-hard-way) which allows you to configure every single detail of the cluster, but it requires a lot manual error-prone steps
+- On the other hand, you could install Kubernetes manually [without any scripts and tools](https://github.com/kelseyhightower/kubernetes-the-hard-way) which allows you to configure every single detail of the cluster; but this requires many manual and error-prone steps

 _Often, what you want is a middle ground between these two extremes._

-Such as creating an unopinionated cluster in an automated fashion — preferably with a single command.
+Such as creating an bare-bones unopinionated cluster in simple way — preferably with a single command.

-This is especially true if you want to run experiments about specific settings and features of Kubernetes, such as testing [CNI plugins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/).
+This is especially true if you want to experiment with specific Kubernetes settings and features, like, for example, testing [CNI plugins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/).

-In such cases, using highly automated cluster creation methods might simply not be an option because they don't allow you to configure the settings that you need.
+In such cases, using one of the available autoamted cluster creation methods (such as a managed Kubernetes service) might be not be an option because it doesn't allow you to configure the settings that you need.

-_This article presents an approach that combines both automation and flexibility._
+_This article presents an approach that atempts to combine both automation and flexibility._

-The solution consists of a [Terraform module](https://registry.terraform.io/modules/weibeld/kubeadm/aws) based on [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) that allows creating a bare-bones cluster on AWS with a single command:
+The solution consists of a [Terraform module](https://registry.terraform.io/modules/weibeld/kubeadm/aws) based on [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) that allows creating bare-bones cluster on AWS with a single command:

 ![Screencast](assets/screencast.gif)

-The aim of the project is to make the creation of disposable clusters trivial, which forms the basis for running repeatable experiments on Kubernetes.
+The aim of the project is to enable the creation of disposable kubeadm clusters which is an enabler for running controlled and automated Kubernetes experiments.

 _The remainder of this article first reviews the available options for creating Kubernetes clusters and then presents the Terraform module._